dashbitco/nimble_publisher/README.md

 end
 ```

-The function gets the path to the current parsed file and the file content as params
+The `parse/2` function from this module receives the file path and content as params.
-It needs to return a tuple with a map of attributes and the body as a string.
+It must return a 2 element tuple with attributes and body.

 ### Live reloading